shaunpersad/redu/README.md

 Simple application-level React state management.

 ## Simpler than simple?
-As far as state management goes, Redux is already simple.
+As far as state management solutions go, Redux is already simple.
 At least, that's the idea.
 The reality is that while action creators, actions, and reducers are simple, open-ended concepts, their implementations can become unwieldy, and often leaves us with a lot of boilerplate.

-What _is_ simple, is React's built-in **component-level** state management, where events trigger action functions, which in turn call
-`setState`, to update that component's state:
+What _is_ simple, is React's built-in **component-level** state management, where events trigger action functions, which in turn call `setState`, to update that component's state:
 ```jsx harmony
 class Counter extends Component {
   constructor(props) {